 The directorate is responsible for a range of analytical, planning and contracting activities in support of the broader ICS system.
 Planning activities include the development and coordination of system-wide strategic, operational, and service-level plans, which incorporate the key elements of resources (financial and workforce), performance and activity.

-The operations directorate is responsible for the planning, management and delivery of key ICB statutory obligations including emergency planning and preparedness, risk management, IT and information governance; health and safety; complaints and patient liaison; equalities, diversity and inclusion and sustainability.
+The corporate directorate is responsible for the planning, management and delivery of key ICB statutory obligations including emergency planning and preparedness, risk management and information governance; health and safety; complaints and patient liaison; equalities, diversity and inclusion and sustainability.

-The directorate includes the HR and Workforce, organisational development, patient engagement and communications functions.
+The directorate includes the HR, workforce and organisational development functions.

 Borough Local Care Partnership (LCP) directorates